Boscia.jl: A review and tutorial: The Boscia framework

 There are several variants of the Frank-Wolfe algorithm, for an overview see \citet{braun2022conditional}.
 Most of the variants currently supported by our framework are \emph{active-set-based}.
 The \emph{active set} encodes the convex combination of extreme points (with their corresponding weights) forming the current iterate.
 Actively storing this active set enables the variants to take steps within the active set, thereby keeping the support of the solution small.

 All these variants can be interpreted as different cases of the Corrective Frank-Wolfe algorithm (CFW) from \citet{halbey2025efficient}, shown in Algorithm \ref{alg:cfw} and Algorithm \ref{alg:corrective-step}.
 The active-set-based FW variants differ primarily in the operations performed in the corrective step.
-Note that $D$ in Algorithm \ref{alg:corrective-step} denotes the diameter of the set $\bar{\mathcal{X}}$; $L$ is the Lipschitz constant.
+Note that $D$ in Algorithm \ref{alg:corrective-step} denotes the diameter of the set $\mathcal{X}$; $L$ is the Lipschitz constant.
 In the \emph{Blended Pairwise Conditional Gradient (BPCG)}, for example, the corrective step consists of shifting weight from the away vertex $\va_t$ to the local FW vertex $\vs_t$.
 All of the active-set-based variants can be lazified, meaning the LMO is called only when no further local progress can be made, see \cite{braun2017lazifying} for details.

-In contrast to classic B\&B approaches, the subproblems solved at each node are not the continuous relaxations, i.e., just dropping the integrality constraints.
-Instead, the function $f$ is optimized over the convex hull of integer-feasible points $\conv(\mathcal{X})$.
+In contrast to classic B\&B approaches, the subproblems solved at each node are not the continuous relaxations of original problem, that is, just dropping the integrality constraints.
+Instead, the objective function $f$ is optimized over the convex hull of integer-feasible points, denoted by $\conv(\mathcal{X})$.
 That is, the extreme points returned by the LMO are integer-feasible points, which is obtained by propagating the integrality constraints to the LMO.
-So, the LMO encodes a mixed-integer linear problem (MILP), which has important computational implications.
+So, the LMO encodes the following mixed-integer linear problem (MILP) at a given node with bounds $[\vl, \vu]$:

+which has important computational implications.
+Note that if the feasible region is uni-modular, then $\conv(\mathcal{X}\cap \Z_I)$ and the continuous relaxation of $\mathcal{X}$ are identical.
+While the additional integrality constraints make the LMO, and by extension, the Frank-Wolfe algorithm more expensive, it leads to an inbuilt heuristic as any extreme point is a potential solution.
+Moreover, many combinatorial structures admit to efficient algorithms, for example the Birkhoff polytope and the Matching polytope.
 A schematic of the framework is shown in \cref{fig:schematic}.

 Following the Frank-Wolfe model, we assume an oracle for the objective function $f$ and its gradient $\nabla f$.
 Our framework requires additional structure for the LMO since it needs to handle the integrality constraints, as detailed in \cref{sec:Framework:BLMO}.